rdguerrerom/GeomPy/README.md

 # :curly_loop: GeomPy :curly_loop:
-Super mathematics library in Python
+Super cool mathematics library in Python

 # The Idea
 The idea for this started out in the Spring Semester of 2018 while I was taking an Elementary Differential Geometry course.
 When poking around some other libraries in python, none really provided the functionality that was desired.
 I knew I needed to be able to construct N-dimensional curves.
 So this is where I began.
 Currently working to bring about desired functionality that other packages just do not have.